GerardHH/dotfiles/README.md

 * xclip
 Testing:
 * podman
+### Terminal emulator
+Install an emulator using the host package manager.
+Currently the ones that are supported are:
+* alacritty
 ## Setup
 Download `bootstrap.sh` and execute.
 Use `automation/validate.sh` to see if the setup was successful.
 ## Secrets